 This package offers yoga gloves for the hands and feet with one-stop shopping.
 This provides the additional benefit of having an equal amount of traction on both your hands and feet!
 At just 5 ounces, they’re lighter than even the lightest travel mats.
 They also provide 5 mm of built in padding to cushion the wrists and other joints.
 These thick pads also serve to encourage correct posture throughout your practice.
 Price point: High-end

 This compression sleeve is not specifically formulated for yoga, and as a multi-use glove, it lacks the grippy textured palm of most yoga gloves.
 That said, if you’re interested in a glove due to wrist pain and a need for support, this compression sleeve offers protection and compression without limiting your range of movement.
-That said, please be sure to check with your doctor before practicing yoga with an injury or other condition.
+Of course, please be sure to check with your doctor before practicing yoga with an injury or other condition.
 Price point: Average

 Things to keep in mind when making a yoga glove purchase